-Arbery’s shooter back on stand as Black pastors plan rally
+Arbery’s shooter facing hard questions; Black pastors rally

 Attorney Kevin Gough asked the judge last week to remove Sharpton from the court, saying the civil rights activist was trying to influence the jury, which is disproportionately white.
 The judge refused, and later called Gough’s remarks “reprehensible.”

 The Feb.
-23, 2020, shooting of Arbery after he was spotted running in the defendants’ neighborhood deepened a national outcry over racial injustice after cellphone video of his death leaked online two months later.
+23, 2020, shooting deepened a national outcry over racial injustice after cellphone video of Arbery’s death leaked online two months later.

-McMichael and his father, Greg McMichael, armed themselves and jumped in a pickup truck to pursue Arbery after he ran past their home from a nearby house under construction.
-A neighbor, William “Roddie” Bryan, joined the chase in his own truck and recorded the cellphone video.
+McMichael and his father, Greg McMichael, armed themselves and pursued Arbery in a pickup truck after he ran past their home from a nearby house under construction.
+A neighbor, William “Roddie” Bryan, joined the chase in his own truck and recorded the video.

-Prosecutors say the men chased Arbery for five minutes and used their trucks to prevent Arbery from fleeing their neighborhood before Travis McMichael shot him.
-They say there’s no evidence Arbery committed any crimes.

-Arbery had enrolled at a technical college and was preparing to study to become an electrician like his uncles when he was killed.
 The McMichaels told police they suspected Arbery was a burglar because security cameras had recorded him several times in the unfinished house on their street.

+Prosecutors say the men chased Arbery for five minutes and used their trucks to prevent him from fleeing their neighborhood before Travis McMichael shot him.
+They say there’s no evidence that Arbery — who had enrolled at a technical college to study to become an electrician like his uncles — had committed any crimes.